 \section{LSSFind and simulation results}

 In this section, motivated by our theoretical results in the previous section, we evaluate LSSFind empirically in terms of its ability to recover interactions\footnote{Source code is available at https://github.com/Yu-Group/interaction\_selection}.
 Simulated experiments are carried out to assess the ability of LSSFind to correctly recover interactions from the LSS model, even when some of the LSS model assumptions are violated.

 In LSSFind, one needs to search over all possible sets with size at most $s_{\mathrm{max}}$ to obtain the final result.
 That is computationally very intensive.
-One slightly smarter way is to only look for sets with size at most $s_{\mathrm{max}}$ and also with which implies that we don't need to search over all possible sets with sizes at most $s_{\mathrm{max}}$; instead, we need to search only for sets whose $DWP_{\epsilon}$'s are larger than $(1-\eta)\cdot 2^{-s_{\mathrm{max}}}$.
+One more efficient way is to only look for sets with size at most $s_{\mathrm{max}}$ and also with which implies that we don't need to search over all possible sets with sizes at most $s_{\mathrm{max}}$; instead, we need to search only for sets whose $DWP_{\epsilon}$'s are larger than $(1-\eta)\cdot 2^{-s_{\mathrm{max}}}$.
 Because many sets with sizes at most $s_{\mathrm{max}}$ are filtered out, this significantly reduces the search space.
 We use the FP-growth algorithm \cite{han2000mining} to obtain those sets of signed features which have a DWP higher than some threshold.
 Note that DWP requires infinite number of trees.
 To approximate DWP, we use 100 trees in the simulation.
 Since each tree contains thousands of paths, we have hundreds of thousands of paths to estimate the DWP for.